syedubaid11/nodejs-internals/README.md

 # nodejs-internals
-Full guide for learning nodejs internal architecture
+Full guide for learning nodejs internal architecture , whether you are learning for deep understanding or the core architecture this guide covers it all